SU-SWS/Stanford-Drupal-Profile/README.md

 ## Drush Make

-* Run `drush make make/group.make` to create a group or personal site.
+* Run `drush make make/group.make` to create a group or personal site (includes the Stanford Basic theme; `drush make` will fail if you do not have access to that private theme repository.
+You may want to use the `--force-complete` flag).
 * Run `drush make make/dept.make` to create a department site (includes Stanford-specific themes; `drush make` will fail if you do not have access to the private theme repositories).
 * Run `drush make make/anchorage.make` to create a department site for the Anchorage hosting environment (includes Stanford-specific themes; `drush make` will fail if you do not have access to the private theme repositories).